 Later in the day, the POWs were ordered to move to a schoolyard in Mariveles.
 The POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
-Behind the POWs were four Japanese artillery pieces which were firing on Corregidor and Ft.
+Behind the POWs were four Japanese artillery pieces that were firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs who could do little to protect themselves since they had no place to hide.
 Some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 At one point, the POWs were given a rest to be fed.
-When rain began to fall, the Japanese canceled the meal and forced the prisoners to march again.
+When the rain began to fall, the Japanese canceled the meal and forced the prisoners to march again.
 It is not known when or if the POWs were fed.

+According to other members of his company, Fred was suffering from dysentery and extremely ill.
 It was at Cabcaben that Pvt.
 Frederick Schweinsberg died on April 12, 1942, while on the march.
 He was 23 years old.
 The Japanese allowed the other members of his company to bury him at the cemetery there.
 In the pocket of his shirt, they placed a picture of him so he could be identified.

 “Dear Mr. A. Schweinsberg: